rollingedit/YouTube-Album-Splitter/README.md

 Folder: Example Artist - Example Album
 ```

-If the title cannot be parsed cleanly, the tool still downloads and tags the songs, but the album folder/name may be more generic.
+If the title cannot be parsed, the tool still downloads and tags the songs, but the album folder/name may be more generic.
 If title cleanup would produce an empty name, it falls back to the original video title.

 If the folder name already exists, the tool adds a date/time suffix so a second run does not overwrite the first one.